amd/ryzen-ai-documentation/docs/xrt_smi.rst

 - **Powersaver** mode: Configures the NPU to prioritize power saving, preserving laptop battery life.
 - **Performance** mode: Configures the NPU to maximize performance, consuming more power.
 - **Balanced** mode: Configures the NPU to provide a compromise between power saving and performance.
-- **Default** mode: Adapts to the Windows Power Mode setting, which can be adjusted under System -> Power and Battery -> Power Mode.
+- **Default** mode: Adapts to the Windows Power Mode setting, which can be adjusted under System -> Power & battery -> Power mode.
+For finer control of the NPU settings, it is recommended to use the xrt-smi mode setting, which overrides the Windows Power mode and ensures optimal results.

 Example: Setting the NPU to high-performance mode